OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 Viable, in this scope, means a record of consent that can be retained and used separately by both issuer (grantor) and recipient (grantee) as proof of consent.

 ### 2.2 Scope Defined: 3 models of consent specification

 The term 'minimum' in the MVCR refers to the least amount of data required to make an open, compliant, and explicit consent record  viable for a number of different contexts, defined by
-* A) the Data Controller (or grantor), self-asserted
+* A) the PI Controller (or grantor), self-asserted
-* B) and/or defined by authoritiative policy i.e. regulation,
+* B) and/or Consent - defined by explicit reference to authoritiative policy i.e. regulation,
-* C) and/or defined by technical scope, i.e. UMA/Oauthor
+* C) and/or defined by technical scope, i.e. UMA/Oauth - (or regulated technical function)

-Explicit consent is comprised of the fields in a machine readable consent record, which is further extended by reference, typcially to authoritiative; regulation,  principles, standards, best practices.
-For example: ISO Privacy Framework, which informs this specification as a privacy framework.
-So as to indicate if these fields can be specified expliity for policy, law and technical scopes (for authorisation), to be mapped into a open consent record.  (editors: requires a ISO conformance table and reference in appendix)

-The receipt has consent type to defines the scope as explicit or else non-explicit in regards to referencing the above scopes.
-The modes of consent are to facilate high level of interoperability/extensibility with; a) various consent contexts across different mediums, b) simple legacy non-digital consent requirements to complex and specific operational privacy compliance requirements, c) for adoption of non-explicit consent with or without legal liability,
+Explicit, is understood as an action to agree or assent, by the grantee.
+This specification and thus scope extends that action up and down stream.
+Up stream to the Grantor, and optionally down stream, through explicit reference to authoritative policy, and or technical scopes, for explicit sharing of personal data.

+So a a maximum form of explicit is possible and optional for this specification for consent for inforamtion sharing, that is both compliant with explicit regulation, but conforms to explicit technical scope.

+The receipt has the Consent Type field in which the scope by defined as 'Explicit' any other text in this field references a form of consent which is undefined with-in this specification.

-* Explicit, indicating the receipt shows compliance and conformance for explicit consent.
+* Explicit, indicating the receipt shows both compliance with regulation and conformance with this specification.
-* Non-Explicit (or defined consent type), indicating the receipt has demonstrated conformance with the MVCR and demonstrates, but is limited to, conformance and makes no legal compliance claims.
+* Non-Explicit (or externally defined consent type), indicating the receipt has demonstrated conformance with the MVCR, but is limited to, conformance and makes no legal compliance claims.

 Both operational modes demonstrate at a minimum, MVCR open consent conformance.
 Providing flexibility for implementation and adoption without the burden of legal compliance obligations for the implementor. (see conformance table)